IloBe/Meme_Generator/README.md

 **So finally, if your meme browser app is running:**<br>
-The app uses the Quote Engine and Meme Generator modules to generate a random captioned meme image by user click on a button or creates a new meme by given user information about image path, quote body and author.
-It uses the `requests` package to fetch an image from a submitted URL.
+The app uses the Quote Engine and Meme Generator modules to generate a random captioned meme image by user click (see left image example below) on a button or creates a new meme by given user information about image path (URL of the graphic image or photo), quote body and author by specific creator start page.
+There the Flask application uses the `requests` package to fetch an image from a submitted URL (see right image example below).
 The newly created meme images are stored in the *static* directory of the project.

-A small *user guidance* delivers the [readme file]((https://github.com/IloBe/Meme_Generator/blob/main/app/README.md)) of this projects app directory.

 Note: It is still a simple application, so, if you want to stop it, on command-line terminal press *CTRL+C* to quit the meme application.
 If something went wrong with your input parameters a page-not-found message with some additional information appears.

+A small *user guidance* delivers the [readme file]((https://github.com/IloBe/Meme_Generator/blob/main/app/README.md)) of this projects *app directory*.

 ![Random button example][image5], ![Creator button example][image6]